 First, you will fill out a donor registration form with your name, date of birth, and contact information.
 You will answer a series of questions regarding disease history, medication usage, and recent travel.
-You must also show us your photo or signature ID, or your NYBC Donor ID Card.
+You must also show us your photo ID or your NYBC Donor ID Card.

 STEP 2: HEALTH HISTORY

 Next, one of our technicians will check your blood pressure, pulse and temperature.
 A drop of blood from your finger will be analyzed to measure the hemacrit level.
 If you meet all donor requirements, you move on to a donor bed.

 STEP 3: DONATION

 Lastly, one of our skilled, specially trained technicians will draw your blood or other component.
 It takes 10 - 12 minutes for a whole blood donation.
 Plan to spend about an hour donating blood.
 Plasma, platelet, and automated red cell procedures will take a little longer.
 You will give a little less than 1 pint of whole blood in a standard donation.
 The average adult has between 8 - 12 pints of blood and can easily spare one.
 In fact, your body replaces blood volume, or plasma, within 24 hours, and red cells within 4 - 8 weeks.